 You are settling in with your kids to watch TV for the evening when all of a sudden you notice your younger daughter is scratching her hair.
 It's probably nothing, right?
 You go back to watching TV.
 Wait, is your older daughter also scratching her head?
 Two itchy scalps...probably not good.
 You don't want to panic, however, you know how prevalent those dreaded head lice are...does lice itch?

 Carefully, slowly, nonchalantly you get up and look at your daughters as close as you dare to go.
 Truthfully you tell yourself you really can't see anything.
 It's time to confess to your daughters what you suspect and drag out a lamp so that you can actually see what you are doing.
 Ughhh, you see things in the hair; are those lice eggs?
 Do lice eggs itch?
 Or are there actual bugs in the hair?
 You can't find any, but...are they hiding?

 This scenario occurs every day in families across the country.
 It can be frustrating for parents to identify lice eggs (aka nits) or find bugs that scoot from the light.
 Why is it so difficult to find the nits?
 There are several reasons:

-- Nits are very small and unless you have good eyesight, good magnification, and know what you are looking for, it is easy to miss them.
+- They are very small and unless you have good eyesight, good magnification, and know what you are looking for, it is easy to miss them.

-Because lice and nits are hard to spot, the first symptom most parents notice is the scratching.
+Because lice and nits are hard to spot, the first symptom most parents notice is scratching.